LOADING ...

 Under garbage."

-After speaking to Obie for about fourty-five on the telephone we
+After speaking to Obie for fourty-five minutes on the telephone we

-Finally arrived at the truth of the matter and said we had to go down
+Finally arrived at the truth of the matter and that we had to go down

 And up the garbage, and also had to go down and speak to him at the

-Police officer's station.
-So we got in the red VW with the
+officer's station.
+So we got in the red VW microbus with the

-Shovels and rakes and implements of and headed on toward the
+Shovels and rakes and implements of destruction and on toward the

 Now friends, there was only one or two that Obie coulda done at